forexjammer/Sitting-Posture-Detecting-System/README.md

 This was a Project I had in my university, it is a sitting posture detecting system coded with Python using a USB Camera in an office setting so the worker can see if their sitting  posture is healthy or not.
+Mediapipe is used in this project.

 Example;